Leroy Sane contract: Man City set for last-ditch talks to ward off Bayern Munich | Goal.com

 Should the upcoming discussions break down it would pave the way for Sane to leave the club, which would see City move for Benfica youngster Joao Felix.

+City have laid the groundwork for a move for the 19-year-old forward, but would only push ahead with a formal offer if Sane were to move on.

-Pep Guardiola has often been frustrated with Sane’s application in training and matches, but he has told his bosses that he wants to keep the former Schalke man as part of his squad.
+Pep Guardiola has often been frustrated with Sane’s application in training and matches, but he has told his bosses that he wants to keep the former Schalke man as part of his squad for next season.

+The Catalan says he tells his employers at the end of the season if there are any players who should be moved on, but he has stressed that Sane should be retained.